jestlandia/DuckyScript-Payloads/Payloads/Annoying_Mac/README.md

 REM TARGET OS: MacOS

-REM DESCRIPTION: An annoying payload that utilizes ducky/bash scripts to randomly turn on and off: wifi, capslock, numlock, press arrow keys, and teleports the mouse pointer around the screen.
+REM DESCRIPTION: An annoying payload that utilizes ducky/bash scripts to randomly turn on and off: wifi, capslock, arrow keys, and teleports the mouse pointer around the screen.

 ---